gravitational/gravity/docs/6.x/pack.md

   # Cluster version, must be in SemVer format (http://semver.org/)
   resourceVersion: 1.2.3-alpha.1

-  # Free-form verbose description of the cluster image
+  # Free-form verbose description of the Cluster Image
   description: |
-    Description of the cluster image
+    Description of the Cluster Image

   author: Alice <alice@example.com>